 If you look carefully, you will notice slight differences in color tones and shading, but overall in my book these two models fall into the “good enough” category.
 One cost me $10 to paint.
 The other cost about $400.
 Your tools don’t matter.
 I’m certain I can paint to a tabletop quality with my fingers!….Yes, see the Phoenix retribution model.

-So, the only difference in the two vanquishers are the tools that were used.
-But, the quality differences in the model paint jobs don’t reflect the quality of the tools.
-It shouldn’t!
 The quality of the result is based 99.9% on the quality of the artist’s vision and his perseverance to make that vision tangible.
-How much blood, sweat, and tears you are willing to suffer is what determines the quality of the product you can produce.
+How much blood, sweat, and tears you are willing to suffer is what determines the quality of the product.

 So, my strongest advice: To get a better vision for painting minis, hence, become a better painter of minis, is that you need to stop thinking too much about the result and what people think, and just crank the painted model out.
 Do this over and over, until your hands cramp up and you get tendonitis in your shoulders and elbows.
 There should be blood.

 Yes, that is the secret.
 It’s not your brush.

 Okay.
 So, why should you buy the more expensive equipment?
 Because when your vision is clear, you don’t have to spend 30 hours painting a single model.
 Better tools make you faster, not better.